arkan481/Terraform-DO-Sample/README.md

 ```

 This will use docker-compose to build the application into a docker image and then run it alongside a Mongo DB container, with the environment sets to `development`.

+## The Image
+### Requirements
+1. Fill in all of the config.env fields.
+2. Google authentication client ID and secret.
+3. Registered domain for `Authorized redirect URIs` in Google console.
+4. For `production` use, you need a DigitalOcean mongodb TLS crt file, download and put it in `config/`, only then you can proceed to build the image for production use.

 ## Terraform
 ### The Terraform configuration provisions: